Peter Chortek Leadership Award

 - Applicants have created awareness about their issue, cause, or project.

 - Applicants have a long-term vision for the growth and sustainability of their work.

-- Applicants must be entering grades 9-12 as of September 2013, and have been involved with their project during the school year prior to submission of the application.
+- Applicants must currently be in high school, and have been involved with their project for at least one year prior to application.

 Award Recipients Receive:

 - $540 to establish a Donor Advised Fund at the Jewish Community Foundation

 Competitive applicants for this award have dedicated significant time and intention to:

 - Creating a new project or program to improve his/her community, or;